beverm2391/IDVF-Oxford-v1/README.md

 The first author, [Chao Zhang](https://sites.google.com/view/chaozhang94/) was kind enough to share the original code, which served as a starting point for my replication - which includes a custom dataset and refactored code for readability and reusability.
 The original dataset, [Lobster](https://lobsterdata.com/) is more expensive than I can afford, so I wrote a custom client to pull large amounts of minute data from [Polygon](https://polygon.io/).
 That was a project in and of itself, can can be found in [this repo](https://github.com/beverm2391/AsyncFetcher-v1).
 Then, I reverse engineered the original code to understand the data processing and model training.
 I refactored the code to be more modular and extensible.

 I was able to produce similar results to the original paper using my new dataset and refactored code.
+The `dnn-refactored-v1.py` script is the most performant model (MLP).

 ## Data